Charles Krauthammer: Foreign policy

-Krauthammer first gained attention in the mid-1980s when he first used the phrase "Reagan Doctrine" in his Time magazine column.
+Krauthammer first gained attention in 1985 when he first used the phrase "Reagan Doctrine" in his Time magazine column.
 The phrase was a reference to the American foreign policy of supporting anti-communist insurgencies around the globe (most notably Nicaragua, Angola, and Afghanistan) as a response to the Brezhnev Doctrine and reflected a U.S. foreign policy that went beyond containment of the Soviet Union to rollback of recent Soviet influence in the Third World.
 The policy, which was strongly supported by Heritage Foundation foreign policy analysts and other conservatives, was ultimately embraced by Reagan's senior national security and foreign policy officials.
 Krauthammer's description of it as the "Reagan Doctrine" has since endured.

 In "The Poverty of Realism" (New Republic, February 17, 1986), he asserted:

 The foreign policy, he argued, should be both "universal in aspiration" and "prudent in application", thus combining American idealism and realism.
-Over the next 20 years these ideas developed into what is now called "democratic realism."
+Over the next 20 years these ideas developed into what is now called "democratic realism".

 In 1990, at the end the Cold War, Krauthammer wrote several articles entitled "The Unipolar Moment".
 Krauthammer used the term "unipolarity" to describe the world structure that was emerging with the fall of the Soviet Union, with world power residing in the "serenely dominant" Western alliance led by the United States.
 Krauthammer predicted that the bipolar world of the Cold War would give way not to a multipolar world in which the U.S. was one of many centers of power, but a unipolar world dominated by the United States with a power gap between the most powerful state and the second most powerful state that would exceed any other in history.
 He also suggested that American hegemony would inevitably exist for only a historical "moment" lasting at most three or four decades.